awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

     Greengrass will start to write files into the `gg_docker/log` directory, and the web interface to the Flask application can be accessed via the returned URL on the _This is the URL to access..._ line above.

 1.  :exclamation: The Docker containers run as the root process in Cloud9 (and other Linux environments).
-If you wish to look at log or deployment files locally, it is easiest to launch another terminal tab and set that user to root:
+If you wish to look at log or deployment files locally, it is easiest to launch another terminal tab and set the user to root:

     ```bash
     sudo su -